kyager/notes/ICP-PRG.md

 Start with broken tests (red tests), then write just enough code to get them to pass (green tests), and then refactor the code and tests to clean it up.

 ## Testing your tests

+- Write your code using test-first development
+- Break your production code and re-run your test suite

+### Common indicators of problems with your tests

+- Tests do not fail when your production code changes
+- The wrong tests fail in response to code changes
+- Causes of test failures are not revealed by the test names
+- Additional tests fail even though they're unrelated to the changed production code